 Multi-factor Authentication API

-The Multi-factor Authentication (MFA) API endpoints allow you to enforce MFA when users interact with the Token endpoints, as well enroll and manage MFA factors.
+The Multi-factor Authentication (MFA) API endpoints allow you to enforce MFA when users interact with the Token endpoints, as well as enroll and manage MFA factors.

 - Use MFA with the password, password-realm, and refresh-token grants.